MoritzLaurer/prompt_templates/tests/test_data/open_models_special_prompts/README.md

 These these kinds of task-specific special prompts are currently unsystematically reported in model cards, github repos, .txt files etc.

 The prompt_templates library standardises the sharing of prompts in YAML files.
-I recommend sharing these these special prompts directly in the model repository of the respective.
+I recommend sharing these special prompts directly in the model repository of the respective model.

 Below is an example for the InternVL2 model.